thecraic/aws-iot-databricks-workshop/content/DatabricksCloudSetup/ConfigureDatabricksWorkspace.md

 ![Workspace Stack](/images/databricks/workspace-stack.png)

-1. In your Databricks Workspace, navigate in the sidebar to =>Settings =>Admin Console
+1. In your Databricks Workspace, navigate in the sidebar to =>Settings =>Admin Console **Note: In the new UI click your username available on the top right corner to access Admin Console.*

 ![Settings Admin Console](/images/databricks/settings-admin-console.png)